Q10 health benefits based on energy and antioxidant defense

 Q10 is found in all tissues and in the blood.
 Tissues with very active oxidative and energy-demanding metabolism have high concentrations of Q10.
 For example cardiac muscles, skeletal muscles, liver, kidneys, and brain.

-The rationale for Q10 supplementation involves two major mechanisms, all in one nutrient.
-Firstly, Q10 has a well-known role in cellular energy production.
-Q10 is a crucial factor to turn the nutrients that we consume into usable sources of energy, known as ATP.
 In addition, it has unique properties as a fat-soluble antioxidant.
 It is well known that oxidative stress damages cell structure and function, fueling inflammation and contributing to a whole host of conditions, including heart disease, dementia, type 2 diabetes and cancer.
 Q10 helps to defend against oxidative stress and has also been found to recycle other antioxidants, such as vitamin C and vitamin E, in the body.

 In conclusion, Q10 is a natural product, located in the heart of our metabolism.
 A remarkable number of medical benefits, in different fields, have been reported with Coenzyme Q10.
 Our continued intellectual comprehension of this molecule is further stimulating research and extend its biomedical applications.